mesosphere/kudo-cassandra-operator/docs/resources.md

 ## Kubernetes Objects

-KUDO Cassandra is delivered with a different set of features, enabling or disabling those features creates more or fewer objects in Kubernetes.
+KUDO Cassandra is delivered with a specific set of features, which can be enabled if needed. enabling those features creates more objects in Kubernetes than default installation.

-Let’s take a look at the resources created by default when doing a simple install:
+Let’s take a look at the resources created by default when doing a simple
+install:

 ```
 $ kubectl kudo install cassandra